Robert Barcia

-Robert Barcia, also known as Hardy and Roger Girardot (22 July 1928 in Paris – 12 July 2009 in Créteil), was a French politician who was leader of the Internationalist Communist Union (UCI), a Trotskyist organisation better known by the name of its weekly paper, Lutte Ouvrière (Workers' Struggle).
+Hardy was the pseudonym of Robert Barcia, also known as Roger Girardot (22 July 1928 in Paris – 12 July 2009 in Créteil), a French politician who was leader of the Internationalist Communist Union (UCI), an international Trotskyist organisation centred on the minor political party Lutte Ouvrière (LO).
 Barcia was only known by his cadre name, Hardy, even to the majority of LO members.

+Biography

-Robert Barcia was born into a working-class family in Paris and was originally a member of the Communist Party.
-He began his activity as a militant in the Second World War.
-He then joined a tiny Trotskyist group, the Union Communiste, led by Barta (David Korner) a Romanian Trotskyist.
+Barcia was born into a working-class family in Paris and was originally a member of the Mouvement Jeunes Communistes de France.
+He began his activity as a militant during the Second World War.
+He then joined a tiny communist group, the Union Communiste (UC), led by Barta a Romanian Trotskyist.
 Given that the group was clandestine, all members adopted cadre names and there was a considerable stress on security within the group.
 This continues today as does the emphasis of the UCI on orienting towards workers in the workplaces.

 The UC did not take part in the regroupment of the other French Trotskyist groups which took place in 1944 and led to the foundation of the Internationalist Communist Party.
 This was because the UC held that the other Trotskyist groups had not made a balance sheet of what the UC saw as their nationalist deviations in the early period of the war.

 The central task of the UC was working around the Renault factory in the Paris area, where it had members working and doing educational work in order to develop cadres.
-In 1947, this work meant that the UC was instrumental in leading the Renault strike which contributed to the fall of the Government.
+In 1947, this work meant that the UC was instrumental in leading the Renault strike which sparked broader strikes.
 However, Hardy was not personally involved in these events due to ill health.

 The strain on the UC leading the struggle at Renault and subsequently the independent SDR union there led to its collapse.
 After various attempts to revive the UC, a paper, Voix Ouvrière, was launched in 1956 after the Soviet invasion of Hungary and the Suez Crisis.
 Among the figures leading this effort were Hardy and another former member of the UC Pierre Bois the leading UC militant at Renault.
 An obscure dispute with Barta seems to have ensured his lack of involvement however.

+Barcia died in Créteil on 12 July 2009.
+However, his death was not publicly announced by LO until a year later.
+According to Arlette Laguiller this was due to Barcia's own wishes, in an attempt to avoid negative press reports.